-Teachers are responsible for changing all reading material and matching reading books as closely as possible to the grapheme phoneme correlations being taught.
+Teachers are responsible for changing all reading material from the Rocket Phonics readers, ensuring they are decodable.
 Teachers must also keep a clear record of which phase, stage or book children are reading, at home and in school; assessment of learning must be rigorous during each session and teaching adapted to fit pupils' need, thus ensuring progress.